 Here is how you can do it:

 Take a big piece of paper.
 On the top right put end of the year, and divide the top row then into the various months between now and then.
 The left hand column are the different aspects of your business, like this:

 Jan July Dec

 Again: ‘start with the end in mind‘ e.g. formulate end goals for the year e.g. I want to have a turnover of £35K and a salary of £25K, I want to hire an assistant, I want to create 2 new collections this year, I want to participate in 100% Design.

-Make sure that your end goals are so called SMART goals (Specific, Measurable, Achievable, Realistic and Time bound), which basically means that you need to put a number on it.
+Make sure that your end goals are so called SMART goals (Specific, Measurable, Achievable, Realistic and Time bound), which basically means that you need to put a number and a date on it.